ianwengchan/ianwengchan.github.io/_pages/cv.md

   * Microsoft Office, Python, R, LaTeX and MATLAB.
 * Society of Actuaries (SOA):
   * Passed exams P, FM, IFM, SRM, STAM, LTAM;
-  * Completed all VEE Credits.
+  * Completed all VEE requirements.
 * Languages:
   * Native in Cantonese and Mandarin, fluent in English, elementary in Portuguese.